seedtray/ts-validator/readme.md

 ```
 ### What kind of values can we expect to validate with this?

-We aim to *validate the intersection of what ts types can denote
+We aim to *validate the intersection of what ts types can constrain
 and the values that json can express*.

 This doesn't mean you can only validate interfaces of primitive values and